How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 How much do managed IT services cost in Canada in 2026?

-What’s the difference between a $130 and a $230 per user contract?
+What’s the difference between a cheap managed IT quote and a CA$230 per user contract?

-A $130 contract typically buys a business-hours help desk, basic antivirus, monthly patching, and automated backup with no tested restore.
-A $230 contract adds 24×7 staffed support, EDR with active threat response, managed detection through Huntress, identity hardening via Microsoft Entra ID, a documented DR plan, vCIO advisory, and quarterly business reviews.
-Both sell as “managed IT,” so read the scope, not the label.
+A stripped-down quote typically buys a business-hours help desk, basic antivirus, monthly patching, plus automated backup with no tested restore.
+A CA$230 contract adds 24×7 staffed support, endpoint detection with active threat response, 24×7 managed detection and response, identity hardening via Microsoft Entra ID, a documented DR plan, vCIO advisory, plus quarterly business reviews.

 Is per-user or per-device pricing better?